Cuivre River: Name

 The Cuivre River received its name from French-speaking settlers in French Louisiana.
-The name means "copper", though none is present along the river, and it is thought to have been named after Baron Georges Leopold Cuvier, a French naturalist and paleontologist, who was first to do comparative anatomy and the classification of animals and fossils.
+The name means "copper", though none is present along the river, and it is thought to have been named after Baron Georges Cuvier, a French naturalist and paleontologist, who was first to do comparative anatomy and the classification of animals and fossils.
 When France acquired the territory west of the Mississippi River, Cuvier sent two of his students to America to get specimens of flora and fauna and to assess the climate and topography of the new acquisition.
 When the young men reached the river in what is now the Lincoln County area, it was known to the local French as Rivière aux Boeufs because of the numerous bison roaming its banks.
 The two scientists decided a more impressive name for the stream would be "Cuvier", and labeled it such on their maps.
 When the English-speaking settlers arrived, the spelling was changed to "Cuivre" and the pronunciation anglicized to "Quiver".

 Variant names for the stream include Buffaloe River, Copper River, Cuvier River, La Quevr, Queevere River, Quiver River, Quivre River, Riviere au Boeuf, Riviere au Cuivre, Riviere aux Boeuf, and Riviere aux Cuivre.

 History

 The Battle of the Sink Hole was fought near the mouth of the Cuivre at the end of the War of 1812.
+The Cuivre River State Park was established in the 1930s.